cesium-ml/website/blog/content/2016-03-20-websocket-pattern.md

 - Messages are relayed to the frontend by [publishing them onto the message queue](https://github.com/cesium-ml/message_flow/blob/master/flask_app.py#L33).

-- Make sure the following services and config files are in copied from our repository:
+- Copy the following services and config files from our repository:

     - Makefile
     - supervisord.conf